ArcBees/dev-site/site/src/main/markdown/gwtp/advancedfeatures/index.md

 ## Going further
-Now that you know how to use the new form factor feature, you can see it in action in our [mobile sample] (https://github.com/ArcBees/GWTP-Samples/tree/master/gwtp-samples/gwtp-sample-mobile) which is also displaying how to use the [[Phonegap support]] to export your mobile web application to a native mobile application.
+Now that you know how to use the new form factor feature, you can see it in action in our [mobile sample] (https://github.com/ArcBees/GWTP-Samples/tree/master/gwtp-samples/gwtp-sample-mobile) which is also displaying how to use the [Phonegap support][ps] to export your mobile web application to a native mobile application.

+[bs]: gwtp/basicfeatures/Bootstrapping-or-Application-Initialization.html "Bootstrapping or Application Initialization"
+[ps]: gwtp/advancedfeatures/Phonegap-support.html